redsolver/atproto/README.md

 - Users can be banned from a subreddit by being blocked
 - Users can submit their post to one or multiple subreddits by mentioning the subreddit actor handle somewhere in their post
 - Comments are just replies on the post
-- Likes from members of a subreddit (following) are counted at upvotes for the subreddit-specific feeds
+- Likes from members of a subreddit (following) are counted as upvotes for the subreddit-specific feeds

 ### Advantages